By Jason Snell

 To get started, I’ll refer you to this post, in which I suggest that you can get started with podcasting with minimal equipment—what you really need is a passion for what you’re going to be talking about on your podcast.

-I’m a big fan of the Blue Yeti microphone, which is often available on sale for $75 or so, though as I write this it’s going for $100 on Amazon.
-There are lots of other options.
-If you’re going to be podcasting using Skype, you should also use headphones—and ideally they’d either be in-ear headphones or closed, over-the-ear headphones.
+My low-cost microphone pick is the ATR-2100x.
+It’s not without its quirks, but it’s also $100.
+If you’re going to be recording your podcast over the Internet, you should also use headphones—and ideally they’d either be in-ear headphones or closed, over-the-ear headphones.
 Earbuds are less good because they leak noise—but again, if earbuds are all you have, so be it.

 I have recorded podcasts in a wide variety of environments, but the most common one is a quiet room, with the door closed.
 The less echoey your room, the better.
 Bookshelves, curtains, carpet, and similar stuff on the walls and floor are helpful in reducing echoes.
 I wish I had more tips about reducing echo, but I’ve been fortunate to mostly record in rooms that weren’t echoey to begin with.

-Most of my podcasts are recorded via Skype, so I’m the only person in the room.
-If you’re recording stuff with multiple people in the same room, that’s got a very different set of audio requirements that I’m not going to cover—at least not right now.
+Most of my podcasts are recorded via Zoom, so I’m the only person in the room.
+If you’re recording stuff with multiple people in the same room, that’s got a very different set of audio requirements that I’m not going to cover here.

-Most podcasters I know use Skype to record their sessions.
-Everyone hates Skype, because it can sometimes (occasionally? frequently?) behave strangely and make it difficult to hear what other people are saying.
-But everyone still uses it, because it’s the best option out there, flawed as it is.
-Skype lets you have audio conversations with quality beyond what you’ll find on a regular phone call, and you can have calls with two, three, five, even ten people on it all at once.
-(Things get insane with that many people—I don’t recommend it.)
+Before the pandemic introduced it to everyone, Zoom had already become my connection medium of choice.
+I pay for a Zoom account and use it to record group sessions—generally via audio only, though we do stream video for Total Party Kill.
+Zoom lets you have audio conversations with quality beyond what you’ll find on a regular phone call, and you can have calls with two, three, five, even ten people on it all at once.
+(Things get weird with that many people—I don’t recommend it.)

-There are two basic approaches to recording with Skype: You can record the conversation as you receive it over the Internet from Skype, or everyone on the podcast can record their own end of the conversation.
+There are two basic approaches to recording with Zoom: You can record the conversation as you receive it over the Internet from Zoom, or everyone on the podcast can record their own end of the conversation.
 Believe it or not, I’ve seen podcasters hotly debate these two approaches.
 But podcasters do like to talk, so is that any surprise?

-When Skype is working well, it almost sounds like the person is in the room with you.
-Skype’s audio algorithm squelches background noise and levels out the volume, too.
-If your connection is solid and you’re recording a two-person conversation, just recording the audio from Skype and using that as the basis for your podcast is completely viable.
-I’ve been doing this for TV Talk Machine, and it’s worked well.
+When Zoom is working well, it almost sounds like the person is in the room with you.
+Zoom’s audio algorithm squelches background noise and levels out the volume, too.
+If your connection is solid and you’re recording a two-person conversation, just recording the audio from Zoom and using that as the basis for your podcast is completely viable.

 Recording a multi-ender